 The goal is to improve your “after-tax yield.”
 By knowing your “marginal” income tax bracket, both you and your advisor can make more informed tax-related decisions.

 Got Stock?
 Oftentimes, our clients own stock accumulated over years of exercising stock options, reinvesting dividends or via inheritance . . . yet they have no idea what the basis is for tax purposes.
 We help you determine your basis using your historical tax returns and an extensive database of historical stock prices and dividend payments.
 We provide you with a report that most CPA’s will accept as documentation to prepare your tax return.

 Many people think their Social Security isn’t subject to income taxes.
 Sometimes it isn’t, sometimes it is.
 The fact is, up to 85% of your Social Security can be taxed.
 It all depends on your total “provisional income”.

 We can run a projection for you and help you devise a strategy to minimize the taxability of your Social Security benefits.

 Before taking any specific action, be sure to consult with your tax professional.
-NPC does not render tax advice.
+LPL Financial does not render tax advice.